karthikeysaxena2507/Socialites/README.md

 6. The posts can be filtered based on category or any content searched by the user.
 7. Users can customize their profile page as they want by adding a profile picture and writing a suitable Bio.
 8. Users can also chat with other users in real time, either personally or by creating a room and sharing that roomID.
+9. Users also have an option leave chat groups and delete their messages from chat.
-9. Search option, sound effects and many filters have been added to provide good user experience.
+10. Search option, sound effects and many filters have been added to provide good user experience.
-10. For a quick look, Users can also take a tour of the website by logging in as a guest.
+11. For a quick look, Users can also take a tour of the website by logging in as a guest.
-11. Users can check the "remember me" option to login once for 7 days.
+12. Users can check the "remember me" option to login once for 7 days.
-12. Users can see which other users are online in a group or a personal chat.
+13. Users can see which other users are online in a group or a personal chat.
-13. Users can see the number of unread messages in their chats and rooms.
+14. Users can see the number of unread messages in their chats and rooms.
-14. Users can see a pie chart based on the different types of reactions and comments on their posts.
+15. Users can see a pie chart based on the different types of reactions and comments on their posts.

 ## Technical Features: